Potato Stacks with Garlic, Thyme, and Parmesan

 Potato stacks are the perfect side dish for a dinner party or holiday meal.
-They’re made with cream, fresh thyme, garlic, nutmeg, parmesan cheese, and potatoes.
-The crispy potatoes have a soft, creamy center piled with flavor.
+They get rave reviews every single time for their soft, creamy center piled with flavor.

 This potato dish is the star of any dinner table or holiday meal as it’s similar to scalloped potatoes.
 The edges of the potatoes become crispy from the metal muffin cups while the center is perfectly tender.
 Parmesan cheese is an excellent pairing with potatoes, and this dish is no exception.
 You can substitute your favorite type of melty cheese if you prefer.